newjersey/innovation.nj.gov/content/_impactreport2024/data-and-policy.md

 menu-title: "Data + Policy"
 title-image:
   image: /assets/images/impact-report/2024/header/dataandpolicy.jpg
+example-image:
+  title: What New Jerseyans See
+  image-url: "/assets/images/impact-report/2024/examples/allourideas.bin"
+  caption: An example of the questions New Jerseyans saw during the Your Future of Work survey that used All Our Ideas, an innovative platform that ranks comparisons between hundreds of options.
 previous-page:
   title: Connected millions of New Jerseyans with vital information, services, and programs
   link: "/impact-report/2024/covid19-response"